BUS 175 Introduction to Business & Entrepreneurship (3 Credits)

 Supervised work experience in an approved business environment.
 Students will submit a proposed work plan at the start of the experience and a paper detailing the experience after its completion.

-BUS 304H Information Systems Analysis and Design (3 Credits)
+BUS 304H Honors Info.
+Systems Analysis & Design (3 Credits)

-Introduction concepts and methods used in the, analysis and design of business information, systems.
-Opportunity to study the SDLC phases, through group projects and CASE tools such as, Visible Analyst.
+Introduction to concepts and methods used in the analysis and design of business information systems.
+A study of the SDLC phases and project management concepts.

 BUS 310 Risk Management (3 Credits)